kenankaya/3-Python-Projects/README.md

 * Finding the frequency of words in a text
 * find the first letters of lines of a poetry and paste to each other
 * finding mail list
+### Project 10:
+* Calculate the elapsed time of the process by using decorator function
+* calculate odd, even and overall average by using DECORATOR FUNCTION
+* finding the prime and perfect number by using decorator function
+### Project 11:
+* Imdb top 250 film list and its rating by using request and BeautifulSoup